flare-foundation/docs/docs/infra/data/whitelisting.md

 ## Procedure

-Only top vote power holders per FTSO are allowed to submit prices.
+Only top vote-power holders per FTSO are allowed to submit data.
 Per FTSO, the vote power of an address is based on the wrapped tokens balance (`$WFLR` or `$WSGB`).
 Whitelisting a data provider is done in a fully decentralized way and facilitated by the `VoterWhitelister` contract.
 Data providers can request to be whitelisted for a specific asset index using `requestWhitelistingVoter()` or request whitelisting for all assets at once `requestFullVoterWhitelisting()`.

-The `VoterWhitelister` contract enables price submissions only by whitelisted addresses.
+The `VoterWhitelister` contract enables data submissions only by whitelisted addresses.
 For each FTSO, up to N (currently 100) voters can be listed.
 The number of voters per asset can vary and is configurable by Governance.
 When a data provider tries to whitelist itself, its vote power is calculated using the vote power block of the current reward epoch.